awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/create-bitbucket-association.md

 # Create a Bitbucket repository association in Amazon CodeGuru Reviewer<a name="create-bitbucket-association"></a>

-You can create an Bitbucket repository association using the Amazon CodeGuru Reviewer console, the AWS CLI, or the CodeGuru Reviewer SDK\.
+You can create a Bitbucket repository association using the Amazon CodeGuru Reviewer console, the AWS CLI, or the CodeGuru Reviewer SDK\.
 Before you create a Bitbucket repository association, you must have a Bitbucket repository and you must create a connection to it using the Developer Tools console\.
 For more information, see [Create a connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create.html) in the *Developer Tools User Guide*\.
 For information about creating a Bitbucket repository, see [Create a Git repository](https://support.atlassian.com/bitbucket-cloud/docs/create-a-git-repository/) on the Bitbucket website\.

 **Topics**
 + [Create a Bitbucket repository association \(console\)](#create-bitbucket-association-console)